mravily/Inception/nginx/README.md

 When we use volumes, we always specify where we want to mount them
 > [HOST] : [INSIDE_DOCKER]

+Be careful to mount the same volume as the one used by the Wordpress service, otherwise nginx will not be able to use the css files and display them correctly to the web client
+> Error Content-Type `text/html` instead of `text/css`.

 ```yaml
 volumes:
 	- ${PATH_DATA}/web_data:/var/www/inception